Transductive Zero-Shot Learning with Visual Structure Constraint: Abstract

 \section{Abstract}

-Zero-shot Learning (ZSL) aims to recognize objects of the unseen classes, whose instances may not have been seen during training.
-It associates seen and unseen classes with the common semantic space and provides the visual features for each data instance.
-Most existing methods first learn a compatible projection function between the semantic space and the visual space based on the data of source seen classes, then directly apply it to target unseen classes.
+To recognize objects of the unseen classes, most existing Zero-Shot Learning(ZSL) methods first learn a compatible projection function between the common semantic space and the visual space based on the data of source seen classes, then directly apply it to the target unseen classes.
 However, in real scenarios, the data distribution between the source and target domain might not match well, thus causing the well-known \textbf{domain shift} problem.
-Based on the observation that visual features of test instances can be separated into different clusters, we propose a visual structure constraint on class centers for transductive ZSL, to improve the generality of the projection function (\ie alleviate the above domain shift problem).
-Specifically, two different strategies (symmetric Chamfer-distance and bipartite matching) are adopted to align the projected unseen semantic centers and visual cluster centers of test instances.
-Experiments on three widely used datasets demonstrate that the proposed visual structure constraint can bring substantial performance gain consistently and achieve state-of-the-art results.
+Based on the observation that visual features of test instances can be separated into different clusters, we propose a new visual structure constraint on class centers for transductive ZSL, to improve the generality of the projection function (\ie alleviate the above domain shift problem).
+Specifically, three different strategies (symmetric Chamfer-distance, Bipartite matching distance, and Wasserstein distance) are adopted to align the projected unseen semantic centers and visual cluster centers of test instances.
+We also propose a new training strategy to handle the real cases where many unrelated images exist in the test dataset, which is not considered in previous methods.
+Experiments on many widely used datasets demonstrate that the proposed visual structure constraint can bring substantial performance gain consistently and achieve state-of-the-art results.
+The source code is available at \url{https://github.com/raywzy/VSC}.